Raynos/distributed/README.md

 # Distributed

+Connect to network "Distributed" with password "scuttlebutt"

 Hello!
-You can find me at IP:port
+You can find me at curl 10.0.1.30:8000

-## Install deps

-To start you should install these deps.

- - `npm install my-local-ip optimist message-stream stream-serializer --no-reg`
+Run `curl 10.0.1.30:8000 | sh`

+to download the code!

-## The boilerplate
+## The chat application

-To make things easy we wrote a boilerplate for you.
+To make things easy we wrote the boring parts for you.

-Go grab it from IP:port/boilerplate
+Go grab it from chat.js

+This is where you write the code

 ## Ready set go!

 You've got the deps, you've got the code.
 You can run the code

 for client mode call me like
-`node chat.js --name=MY_NAME --port=8000 --host=10.0.1.30`
+`node chat.js --name=MY_NAME --port=9000 --host=10.0.1.30`

 for server mode call me like
 `node chat.js --name=MY_SERVER_NAME --server=MY_PORT`